(780) 429-2330

 Exam Information

 The Health Professions Act (HPA) places the responsibility of public safety and monitoring of denturism in the province of Alberta with the College.
 As per the Denturists Profession Regulation, the College of Alberta Denturists must approve a registration examination that is one of the requirements leading to registration with the College.
+The College’s registration examination tests at the entry-to-practice level based on the National Denturist Competency Profile.

 Exam format